SolinSM/Project_Image_Classifier_Project/README.md

 # Project_Image_Classifier_Project
-this last project in Udacity for ( AI Programming with Python and TensorFlow )
+this last project in Udacity for ( AI Programming with Python and TensorFlow Nanodegree program )